Published July 2011 by Penguin Group

 Source: the publisher

-On New Year's Eve 1937, secretarial pool member Katey Kontent (emphasis on the second syllable) and roommate Evelyn "Eve" Ross are celebrating at small jazz club when they chance to meet the young man, Tinker Grey who sits down next to them.
-The three become fast friends even as the two young ladies try to stake their own claim on the young banker.
-They show him the everyday places of New York while he takes them to the finer places but a tragic event will change the course of all of their lives.
+On New Year's Eve 1937, secretarial pool member Katey Kontent (emphasis on the second syllable) and roommate Evelyn "Eve" Ross are celebrating at small jazz club when they chance to meet a young man, Tinker Grey, who sits down next to them.
+The three become fast friends even as the two young ladies each try to stake their own claim on the young banker.
+They show him the everyday places of New York while he takes them to the finer places.
+But a tragic event will change the course of all of their lives.

 What really made me love this book, however, was Towles' crisp, witty writing style.
 I will forewarn readers, though, that Towles does not use quotation marks for dialogue which can be confusing at times.

 "As a quick aside, let me observe that in moments of high emotion--whether they're triggered by anger or envy, humiliation or resentment--if the next thing you're going to say makes you feel better, then it's probably the wrong thing to say.
 This is one of the finer maxims that I've discovered in life.
 And you can have it, since it's been of no use to me"

 When I finished this book, I finally looked at the author information on the back flap.
 I was first and foremost surprised to discover that this is Towles' first novel.
 One can only hope that he's busily at work on another.
 Then there's that pronoun I just used - "he."
 I don't suppose I'm very often impressed with how well a female writer has captured a male character, not having any personal basis in determining whether or not it rings true.
 But I'm often surprised when a male author writes female characters so well as Towles' has done in this book.
 Here Towles has created a character in Kate that I wanted to get to know, who I could imagine spending time with, something that always endears a book to me.

 I highly recommend this book for men and women.
 It would make a good book club selection with characters and character choices that are sure to generate discussion as much as the writing would.